pivotal/docs-tap/install-gitops/eso/aws-secrets-manager.hbs.md

     - `MY-AWS-ACCOUNT-ID` is your AWS account ID as it appears in the output of `aws sts get-caller-identity`.
     - `AWS-REGION` is the region where the Secrets Manager is and the EKS cluster was created.
-    - `EKS-CLUSTER-NAME` is the name of the target cluster as it appears in the output of `eksctl get clusters`.
+    - `CLUSTER-NAME` is the name of the target cluster as it appears in the output of `eksctl get clusters`.
     - `TAP-PACKAGE-OCI-REPOSITORY` is the fully-qualified path to the OCI repository hosting the Tanzu Application Platform images.
     If they are relocated to a different registry as described in [Relocate images to a registry](#relocate-images-to-a-registry), the value is `${INSTALL_REGISTRY_HOSTNAME}/${INSTALL_REPO}/tap-packages`.